F5Networks/f5-ci-docs/docs/marathon/mctlr-deploy-iapp.rst

 .. seealso::

-   The  `marathon-bigip-ctlr reference documentation`_ for detailed information about iApp labels.
+   See the  `marathon-bigip-ctlr reference documentation`_ for detailed information about iApp labels.

 Deploy the iApp
 ---------------